H52D:

 Dai Yamazaki, The University of Tokyo, Institute of Industrial Science, Tokyo, Japan, Mark Adam Trigg, University of Bristol, School of Geographical Sciences, Bristol, United Kingdom and Daiki Ikeshima, Tokyo Institute of Technology, Tokyo, Japan

-Edward Beighley, Northeastern University, Department of Civil and Environmental Engineering, Boston, MA, United States, Yeosang Yoon, University of California Merced, Merced, CA, United States, Hyongki Lee, University of Houston, Department of Civil and Environmental Engineering, Houston, TX, United States, Tamlin Pavelsky, University of North Carolina at Chapel Hill, Department of Earth, Marine, and Environmental Sciences, Chapel Hill, NC, United States and George H. Allen, Virginia Tech, Department of Geosciences, Blacksburg, United States
+Edward Beighley, Northeastern University, Department of Civil and Environmental Engineering, Boston, MA, United States, Yeosang Yoon, University of California Merced, Merced, CA, United States, Hyongki Lee, University of Houston, Department of Civil and Environmental Engineering, Houston, TX, United States, Tamlin Pavelsky, University of North Carolina at Chapel Hill, Department of Earth, Marine, and Environmental Sciences, Chapel Hill, United States and George H. Allen, Virginia Tech, Department of Geosciences, Blacksburg, United States

 Charlotte Marie Emery, Laboratoire d’Etudes en Géophysique et Océanographie Spatiales - Observatoire Midi-Pyréenées, Toulouse, France, Sylvain Biancamaria, Observatory Midi-Pyrenees, Toulouse, France, Aaron Anthony Boone, CNRM, Université de Toulouse, Météo-France, CNRS, Toulouse, France, Sophie M Ricci, CECI, CERFACS, Toulouse, France, PierreAndré Garambois, University INSA Strasbourg & ICUBE-MécaFlu, Strasbourg Cedex, France, Bertrand Decharme, CNRM-GAME, Toulouse Cedex 01, France and Melanie C Rochoux, Ecole Centrale Paris, Toulouse cedex 01, France